 “Greening's trombone has the delicious plumpness of a ripe mango.
 The Sad bits and the funny bits become jumbled, and there can be no higher praise.” – John Shand The Sydney Morning Herald.

 Search JAMES GREENING - TROMBONE and a plethora of projects past and present will hit the screen.
-James Greening has been a notable voice in the music scene in Sydney and Australia for more than thirty years.
-Pocket trumpet, tuba, sousaphone and bass add to James' diversity as a performer.
-His roots are in any music that grooves, more often in jazz as a founding member of seminal Australian jazz bands such as Ten Part Invention, Wanderlust, the catholics, the Umbrellas and the Australian Art Orchestra.
+James Greening has been a leading voice in the music scene in Sydney and Australia for more than thirty years.
+Trombones, pocket trumpet, slide trumpet, tuba, sousaphone and diddly bow bass add to James' diversity as a performer.
+His roots are in any music that grooves, expressed more often in jazz as a founding member of seminal Australian jazz bands such as Ten Part Invention, Wanderlust, the catholics, the Umbrellas and the Australian Art Orchestra.

-In family circles James is most recognized as performing on ABC’s Play School and guest spots with Lah-Lah.
-Also James has led his quartet, The World According to James, for twenty years in the Musica Viva in Schools Program, showcasing in an innovative and engaging way the fundamentals of all music and introducing students to the world of composition and improvisation more specific to Jazz.
+In young family circles James is most recognized as performing on ABC’s Play School and guest spots with Lah-Lah.
+James has led his quartet, The World According to James, for the Musica Viva in Schools Program, showcasing in an innovative and engaging way the fundamentals of all music and introducing students to the world of composition and improvisation more specific to Jazz.